MD-Danish-02/AI-Agent-Demo/README.md

 This screenshot provides a **preview of the AI agent interface along with the n8n workflow connections**.
 It shows how different nodes are connected to fetch inventory data, process user commands, and interact with the AI API.
 This overview highlights the backend automation that powers the AI agent.
 [View on GitHub](Inventry_Management_AI_Agent/images/Preview.png)

 **2. `ChatAccess[URL].png`**
 This image shows how the AI agent can be accessed via a web interface or URL.
 Users can start a session from this link to interact with the agent for inventory-related tasks, such as checking stock, updating quantities, or generating reports.
+[View on GitHub]()

 **3. `ChatWithAIAgent.png`**
 This screenshot demonstrates a **successful chat session** with the AI agent.
 The agent responds accurately to user queries and commands, showing the intended functionality when the API is working correctly.